Seednode/roulette/README.md

 ## API
 If the `--api` flag is passed, a number of REST endpoints are registered.

-The first of these—`/index/`—responds to GET requests with the contents of the index, in JSON format.

 The second—`/index/rebuild`—responds to POST requests by rebuilding the index.

 This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.